 As an employer you can only sponsor non-EEA or non-Swiss nationals to work in Scotland and the rest of the UK if you are registered with the Home Office.
 If you are not already registered with the Home Office, you must register.

 What type of visa do you require?
 Tier 2 (General) or Tier 2 (Intra company transfer)

 There are different types of licence available to you to sponsor an employee and it is important that you make sure you have the right licence.

-If you want to recruit a new employee from outside your organisation who is a non-European Economic Area (EEA) national, you must be registered as a Tier 2 (General) sponsor.
+If you want to recruit a new employee from outside your organisation who is a non-European Economic Area (EEA) or non-Swiss national, you must be registered as a Tier 2 (General) sponsor.